Amul dairy says bracing for sales disruption due to straws ban

-Amul dairy says bracing for sales disruption due to straws ban2 min read .
-Updated: 11 Apr 2022, 01:07 PM IST
+Amul dairy says bracing for sales disruption due to straws ban1 min read .
+01:07 PM IST

 India last week refused to waive an impending ban on straws that are packaged with small juice and milk beverage packs